testwithproduction/mcp-server-data-exploration/README.md

 ## About

 This is an open source project run by [ReadingPlus.AI LLC](https://readingplus.ai). and open to contributions from the entire community.

+## Thoughts

+1. Claude is really good at generating proper code, Claude 4 generate ready-to-run code mostly in one shot.
+OpenAI and Deepseek code quality is so so.
+2. Claude desktop has a built in Analyze data feature, which does not rely on this MCP server at all.